Wanty5883/Titanfall2/how-to-start-modding/modding-introduction/how-to-setup-a-modding-environment.md

 ### Folder - extracted

-This folder will be the main folder for extracted VPK files, where the different file to be edited will be in.
+This folder will be the main folder for extracted VPK archives, where the files to be edited will be in.

-As the common and frontend VPK are the most common to work on, they have their own folder, single player \(levels\) and multiplayer \(maps\) VPK will have their own sub folder.
+As the common and frontend VPK are the most common to work on, they have their own folder, single player \(levels\), and multiplayer \(maps\).
+The VPK will have it's own sub folder.

 In the example following, the folders `common`, `frontend` and `angel city`, would be populated.
-You don't need to create all the folders inside them, that would be done as their respective VPK archive are extracting.
+You don't need to create all the folders inside them, that would be done as their respective VPK archive is extracting.

 {% tabs %}
 {% tab title="Struct" %}